Contents:

 There’s a lot to take in, so to help simplify things, here’s a summary of the types and levels of post-school diploma courses available.

-What diploma courses are there in STEM?
+What diploma courses are available in STEM?

 The table below highlights some popular STEM diploma course titles across the various types and levels discussed above.